I am providing both in-person and telehealth services at this time.

 Average Cost: $185-$225

-Accepted Insurance Plans: My services would be billed under out of network benefits.
-I am not in-network for any insurance panels at this time, but am accepting sliding fee clients if parents can’t afford my normal fee.
+Accepted Insurance Plans: Regence Blue Cross and I accept most other insurance as an out-of-network provider.
+I am accepting sliding fee clients if parents can’t afford my normal fee.

 How I can help: